 - Don’t use a stove to warm your home.

 - Have fireplaces, chimneys, gas or oil furnaces, and coal and wood stoves professionally inspected and cleaned every year.

-The ultimate thing you can do for your furnace is to ensure it’s not only all set to keep your family warm all winter but also safe, is to schedule your fall tune-up.
-During your furnace tune-up, Chief/Bauer Service Experts Heating & Air Conditioning will check to be sure your heating equipment is operating safely with a total multi-point inspection and cleaning.
+The ultimate thing you can do for your heating system is to ensure it’s not only all set to keep you warm all winter but also safe, is to set-up your fall tune-up.
+During your heating tune-up, Chief/Bauer will check to make sure your heating equipment is operating safely with a total multi-point inspection and cleaning.
 Call 217-689-2469 today and ask how you can save on a heating tune-up through November 25th.